Canada women's national rugby sevens team

-The Canada women's national rugby sevens team was one of six "core teams" that competed in all four rounds of the inaugural World Rugby Women's Sevens Series in 2012–13.
-Canada competed at the 2016 Summer Olympics and won the bronze medal after defeating Great Britain 33-10.
-At the 2020 Olympics they failed to medal and finished in 9th place.
+The Canada women's national rugby sevens team was one of six 'core teams' that competed in all four rounds of the inaugural World Rugby Women's Sevens Series in 2012–13.
+Canada competed at the 2016 Summer Olympics and won the bronze medal after defeating Great Britain 33–10.
+At the 2020 Olympics, they failed to medal and finished in 9th place.

 They participated at the 2021 Canada Women's Sevens in Vancouver and Edmonton.
 Canada finished third at both tournaments.

+At the 2024 Summer Olympics, Canada won the silver medal after coming from 0–12 behind to defeat Australia by 21–12 in the semi-finals, before losing the final to New Zealand by 12–19.